With more than £5.3 billion in tax going missing every year, it’s no wonder HM Revenue & Customs (HMRC) is ramping up its enforcement activity.

 In fact, more than 3,800 cases of suspected UK tax irregularities or avoidance were heard in 2017/18 alone.
 So, if HMRC comes knocking at your door, would you know what to do?

-Tax fraud is a significant offense that can lead to criminal prosecution, although most cases are resolved through civil procedures by the Fraud Investigation Service.
-A recent tax return with inconsistencies is a common trigger for investigations.
-Maintaining accurate financial records is crucial to manage one’s tax liability effectively.
+Tax fraud is a serious criminal offence that can lead to criminal prosecution, although most cases are resolved through civil procedures by the Fraud Investigation Service.
+A recent self assessment tax return with inconsistencies is a common trigger for HMRC investigations.
+Maintaining accurate tax records and business records is crucial to manage your tax affairs and tax liability effectively.

 Created by you, powered by Thompson Wright.